engraving-challenges/main/5-editing-workflow.md

 do so with enough documentation so we can see your reasoning (and learn something about your tools).

+Note that you don't have to exactly duplicate the layout of the original engraving.
+We only ask that your score has the same line breaks as the original, so that we would be able to make more meaningful comparisons.

 Please document your progress and experiences in [Markdown](miscellaneous.md#what-are-md-files) file(s) - your `README.md` is a good place for such notes.